|

 step outside the Magisterium of the Church in order to preserve our

 self-interests and claim tangible satisfaction in the moment.
-Yes, you can
+And so you can

 take the risk of asserting that Jesus made